HicrestLaboratory/Popcorn/README.md

 # Popcorn: Accelerating Kernel K-means on GPU using Sparse Linear Algebra
-Our [PPoPP 2025 paper](https://arxiv.org/pdf/2501.05587) introduces a new sparse-matrix formulation of Kernel K-means that enables an efficient, high-performance GPU implementation.
-Our open-source tool, Popcorn, achieves up to 123.8× speedup over a CPU version and 2.6× over a GPU implementation that does not use sparse linear algebra.
+Our [PPoPP 2025 paper](https://arxiv.org/pdf/2501.05587) introduces Popcorn, a new sparse-matrix formulation of Kernel K-means that enables an efficient, high-performance GPU implementation with minimal manual kernel engineering effort.
+Popcorn achieves up to 123.8× speedup over a CPU version and 2.6× over a GPU implementation that does not use sparse linear algebra.

 ## Prerequisites